rkfg/regolancer/README.md

 params struct`.
 If defined in both config and CLI, the CLI parameters take priority.
 Connect, macaroon and tls settings can be omitted if you have a default `lnd` installation.

+# Node cache

+Node cache is only used for printing routes, it contains basic node information such as alias, total capacity, number of channels, features etc. However, getting this information might be slow as every request to lnd is processed sequentially.
+The first few routes print noticeably slower until more nodes "around" you are queried and cached in RAM.
+This information shouldn't be very up-to-date (unlike the channel balances, policies etc. which are retrieved on every launch and are only cached for the run time) and nodes themselves broadcast updates not very often.
+It makes sense to persist this data to disk and load it on every run so that routes are printed almost instantly, and the payment is only attempted after the route is fully printed.
+It would be good to run a payment attempt and route print in parallel but currently the payment function can dump errors and it would interfere with the route output.

+However, there's a gotcha that I learned from other users of regolancer: people run multiple instances of it in parallel, so they might terminate at different times.
+If all those instances use the same cache file, they will overwrite it and lose information that another instance might have stored before them, or they might start writing at the same time and corrupt it.
+One way to solve it is to use separate cache files but then each instance would query lnd for the same nodes as other instances.
+So instead of this I added file locking (using `/tmp/regolancer.lock` file on Linux and probably `%tmpdir%/regolancer.lock` on Windows, haven't tested) that allows multiple readers but just one writer and implemented simple cache merging.
+When it's saved, first we load the existing cache (under a write lock so no one can access it), copy all nodes that are missing in our own cache or have a more recent update time, then save the result replacing the cache file.

+There's also the cache expiration parameter (`--node-cache-lifetime`) set to 1440min/24h by default that lets you skip cached nodes that are older than that.
+It doesn't affect any actual logic, just that these nodes will be queried again from lnd when they're printed for the first time.
+Set it to a bigger number if you don't care about the node stat actuality.

+Cache is also saved if you interrupt regolancer with Ctrl+C.

 # Installing